The Wonder of the Eyes

 “To be clear, all the following must occur: the lens must not have a blood supply or intracellular organelles; the macromolecular structure of the cells and molecular structure of the biomolecules much be ordered as in a clear crystal; the intercellular space must be extremely small and the biomolecules in the lens must have the correct index of refraction.
 No series of mutations could cause any or all of these changes in a tissue simultaneously.”

 When Borchman studies the lens, he sees God’s handiwork, and the work of time, chance and the laws of physics can’t explain how such a remarkable organ was formed.
-Complexity of the human eye points scientist to Master Creator.
+Complexity of the human eye points scientists to a Master Creator.

 He often talks to church groups about creation.